The Art & Science of Call-Only Ads

 Step 4: Listen to your calls

-AdWords is about your approach and feedback loop from the customer.
+Google Ads (formerly known as AdWords) is about your approach and feedback loop from the customer.
 Advertisers with the tightest customer feedback loop win in the long term.

 By installing call tracking/recording, you can now listen to the concerns your customers are explaining.
 By then taking this information and applying it to your ad copy (REMEMBER!
 It’s your landing page for call only), you can begin to increase conversion rates and begin your journey towards unicorn land.

 Furthermore, we can take this information and parse through our search term reports.
 Do we have the correct ad copy for keywords that are receiving clicks?
 Do we answer their localized intent?

 As advertisers, it is time that we worry less about the data and more about the context.

 - Are phone calls most valuable in this industry?

 - What is the need of the searcher?
 Is it immediate?